Personal rules for advantages & disadvantages found in my custom ROM list.

 Similar to the per-app network restriction, it can also be a neat addition rendered irrelevant with an app locking app (which may also bring their own issues).

-LineageOS also has implemented something like this in the form of Hidden & Protected apps, but it's tied to the stock Trebuchet launcher, meaning it will tie you to the stock launcher if you'd like to use it.
+LineageOS also implemented something like this in the form of Hidden & Protected apps, but it's tied to the stock Trebuchet launcher; which can be trivially bypassed by opening it from another launcher and/or through Settings > Apps.
 I'd say this doesn't count towards having applock.

 This is a frivolous addition only made possible thanks to Goolag enforcing Material You & deprecating Styles & Wallpapers in A12.
 Initially, I'd consider separate theming options a disadvantage with the existence of Styles & Wallpapers, but as Material "Actually It's Papa Goolag's Arbitrarily Made Up Choices That You Can Never Defy" You enforces terrible colors & removes options, let's be honest - I can only hope they work, or Styles & Wallpapers allow the user to select actual basic colors (such as red, blue, green, yellow, and none of that pastel color bullshit) for themselves (or maybe implement kdrag0n's monet implementation).